vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 - [Prepare Visor documentation ↗](../get-started/setup-validator#prepare-initial-visor-run)
 - [Visor run-config documentation on Github ↗](https://github.com/vegaprotocol/vega/blob/develop/visor/run-config.md)

-:::warrning Binary location and the binary path
+:::warning Binary location and the binary path
-We recommend putting the vega binary in the same directory where you have your run-config.toml, and then use `path = "./vega"`.
+We recommend putting the Vega binary in the same directory where you have your run-config.toml, and then use `path = "./vega"`.
 :::